-I’m a hardcore planner, so when we decided to visit South Africa, I spent not hours, not days, but weeks researching and planning our South Africa vacation.
-Below you can find the exact itinerary we followed, including all the things we did in Cape Town, our Garden Route itinerary, where we stayed along the way and the restaurants we stuffed our faces at.
+I'm a hardcore planner, so when we decided go on a road trip in South Africa, I spent not hours, not days, but weeks researching and planning our South Africa itinerary.
+Below you can find the exact South Africa itinerary we followed, including all the things we did in Cape Town, our Garden Route itinerary, where we stayed along the way, and the restaurants we stuffed our faces at.

 - Day 5: From Cape Town to Hermanus

 - Day 8: Hike the Robberg Nature Reserve at Plettenberg Bay